plasma-disassembler/plasma/README.md

 Reverse
 =======

-Reverse is reverse engineering tool used to disassemble binaries.
+`Reverse` is a reverse engineering tool used to disassemble binaries.
 It can generate a more readable code (pseudo-C) with colored syntax.
-An interactive mode is in development.
+An interactive mode is still in development.

 It supports :
-* architectures : x86, ARM, MIPS (partially)
+* architectures : x86, ARM, MIPS{64} (partially)
 * formats : ELF, PE, RAW

 The `Makefile` is used only for checking tests.